-Spiral SED normalized at 8000A with emphasis on near IR spectral features (PAHs)poly-cyclic aromatic hydrocarbons
+Spiral SED normalized at 8000A with emphasis on near IR spectral features (PAHs)

 - Galaxies have composite spectra.
 They integrate contributions from different stars of different stellar populations, gas and the effects of dust - The emission lines trace the ionized gas and its excitation mechanism. - The absorption lines trace the stellar populations, their ages and metallicities. - The overall continuum shape is modulated by the gas, the stars, as well as by the presence of dust.